 Yazd’s architecture is unique due to its use of mud-brick construction and windcatchers.
 Windcatchers are tall structures designed to catch and channel the wind into buildings to provide natural cooling, making them an essential part of traditional Yazdi architecture.

 What is Yazd famous for?

 Yazd is famous for its well-preserved historic architecture, including windcatchers and mud-brick buildings.
-It’s also known for its Zoroastrian heritage, desert surroundings, and traditional sweets.
+It’s also known for its Zoroastrian heritage, Museum of Zoroastrian History and Culture, desert surroundings, and traditional sweets.

 Top Attractions in Yazd

 The best time to visit Yazd is during the spring (March to May) and autumn (September to November) when the weather is pleasant and not too hot.
 Summers can be extremely hot, so it’s best to avoid visiting during that time if you’re sensitive to high temperatures.